Southeast For-Hire Integrated Electronic Reporting Program

-As of January 5, 2021, all charter, headboat, and dually-permitted vessels with federal Gulf of Mexico Reef Fish or Coastal Migratory Pelagic permits must comply with Phase 1 requirements of the federal Southeast For-Hire Electronic Reporting Program (SEFHIER).
-Phase 2 requirements will be implemented at a later date (to be announced).
+All charter, headboat, and dually-permitted vessels with federal Gulf of Mexico Reef Fish or Coastal Migratory Pelagic permits must comply with both Phase 1 and 2 requirements of the federal Southeast For-Hire Integrated Electronic Reporting Program (SEFHIER).
+Phase 1 requirements were implemented January 5, 2021.
+Phase 2 requirements were implemented March 1, 2022.

 The Gulf of Mexico Fishery Management Council and NOAA Fisheries developed SEFHIER, a Gulf-specific reporting program, to increase the amount and type of information collected from the for-hire fishery to help improve fisheries management and understanding of the reef fish and coastal pelagic fisheries.